Clayton Andrews (baseball, born 1997): New York Yankees

 On February 14, 2024, the Brewers traded Andrews to the New York Yankees in exchange for Joshua Quezada.
 He was optioned to the Triple–A Scranton/Wilkes-Barre RailRiders to begin the 2024 season.
 On April 8, Andrews was designated for assignment following the promotion of Josh Maciejewski.
 He cleared waivers and was sent outright to Triple–A on April 13.
 On May 20, the Yankees selected Andrews' contract, adding him to their active roster.
 He made one appearance for the team, allowing one earned run in 1/3 of an inning.
 On June 20, Andrews was designated for assignment by the Yankees.
 He again cleared waivers and was sent outright to Scranton on June 26.
 Andrews elected free agency the following day.

 San Francisco Giants

 On July 8, 2024, Andrews signed a minor league contract with the San Francisco Giants.
 In two appearances for the rookie–level Arizona Complex League Giants, he allowed five runs on four hits and two walks with two strikeouts over 1 1/3 innings.
 Andrews was released by the Giants organization on August 1.

 Tigres de Quintana Roo

 On March 11, 2025, Andrews signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 Prior to the start of the season on April 13, Andrews signed with the Tigres de Quintana Roo of the Mexican League.
+He made 48 appearances for Quintana Roo, compiling a 3-4 record and 4.18 ERA with 56 strikeouts and 13 saves across 47 1/3 innings pitched.

+Caliente de Durango

+On March 30, 2026, Andrews was traded to the Caliente de Durango of the Mexican League in exchange for Jonathan Partida.
+In 34 relief appearances, he posted a 4–3 record with a 4.94 ERA, 36 strikeouts, and three saves across 31 innings pitched.

+Olmecas de Tabasco

+On July 8, 2026, Andrews was traded to the Olmecas de Tabasco of the Mexican League.